 Forester Class C motorhomes offer comfortable floor plans with spacious interior living, well-appointed décors, and several slide-out floor plan options.
 Plus, all Foresters are Certified Green by TRA Certification.
 With 14 floor plans and 3 chassis platforms, you’ll have no problem finding the perfect motorhome to suit your camping style.
 Some can even come with a generator, both for gas or diesel, which is a must for those of you hoping to camp off the grid.

-5. Best on a Budget: Coachmen Prism
+5. Best On A Budget: Coachmen Prism

-The Prism is a luxurious, easy to drive, multi-use touring vehicle that provides unique styling and amenities.
-From the interior’s solid surface countertops, soft touch ceiling, residential flooring and versatile interior storage to the exterior’s industry leading warehouse storage space, LED running lights, tinted windows and aerodynamic, stylish full fiberglass cap, Prism is ideal for short or long trips, especially dry camping.
+The Prism is a luxurious, easy-to-drive, multi-use touring vehicle that provides unique styling and amenities.
+From the interior’s solid surface countertops, soft touch ceiling, residential flooring, and versatile interior storage, to the exterior’s industry-leading warehouse storage space, LED running lights, tinted windows, and aerodynamic, stylish full fiberglass cap, Prism is ideal for short or long trips, especially dry camping.

 6. Most Compact: Forest River Sunseeker LE

-Looking for an easy to drive and compact Class C to hit the road in?
+Looking for an easy-to-drive and compact Class C to hit the road in?
 Check out the Sunseeker LE from Forest River, a reliable and well-known name in the RV game.
-Tasteful design, combined with a unique combination of style, value and preferred amenities make travel in the Sunseeker comfortable and loads of fun.
+Tasteful design, combined with a unique combination of style, value, and preferred amenities make travel in the Sunseeker comfortable and loads of fun.

 7. Best 4WD Option: Winnebago Ekko

-Winnebago is back on our list with a sturdy, compact, and unstoppable Class C. The Winnebago Ekko is far more than meets the eye, and is a Class B/Class C hybrid, for lack of a better term.
+Winnebago is back on our list with a sturdy, compact, and unstoppable Class C. The Winnebago Ekko is far more than meets the eye and is a Class B/Class C hybrid, for lack of a better term.
 They’ve reinvented the RV wheel yet again, and this Class C can take you anywhere.

 A full galley equipped with energy-efficient appliances, a Flex Bed system with an innovative new WinnSleep system, and a dry/wet bath with pivoting wall that separates the shower area, will make owners feel right at home anywhere.
-Guests on board?
-No problem, thanks to dinette seating with three-point seat belts and child seat tether anchors, not to mention the added sleeping capacity – and penthouse views – of the optional pop-top.
-This rig is a gem for boondockers!

-8. Best for Boondocking with the Whole Family: Thor Quantum
+8. Best For Boondocking With The Whole Family: Thor Quantum

 Boasting that this Class C is best for the entire family, the Thor Quantum does indeed tick a lot of my boxes.
-While it’ll take a few add ons, this Class C is perfect for boondocking, as it has large capacity tanks, an onboard generator, as well as solar panel and battery options.
+While it’ll take a few add-ons, this Class C is perfect for boondocking, as it has large capacity tanks, an onboard generator, as well as solar panel and battery options.
 But what makes this rig perfect for a family looking to get off the grid?
 Let’s check it out.

 Even the exterior has features that make the Quantum easy to love.
 With the MEGA-Storage compartment on select floor plans and the standard rotocast storage compartments, the sky’s the limit when it comes to packing.
 Organizing your Class C motorhome is simple when there’s plenty of space for camping necessities.